 Before a detention order is issued, or as soon as possible after this, the detainee has to be interviewed so that they can give their opinion about the (intended) detention.[1]

 There is also an automatic review by a judge of the decision to detain, regardless of whether it concerns border detention or territorial detention.
-According to Article 94 of the Aliens Act, the authorities have to notify the Regional Court within 28 days after the detention of a migrant is ordered, unless the migrant or asylum seeker has already lodged an application for judicial review themselves.
+According to Article 94 of the Aliens Act, the authorities have to notify the Regional Court within 28 days after the detention of a migrant is ordered, unless the migrant or asylum applicant has already lodged an application for judicial review themselves.
 The hearing takes place within 14 days after the notification or the application for judicial review by the migrant,[2] and the decision on the detention is taken within 7 days.[3]
-When the Regional Court receives the notification, it considers this as if the migrant or asylum seeker has lodged an application for judicial review.
+When the Regional Court receives the notification, it considers this as if the migrant or asylum applicant has lodged an application for judicial review.

-Article 59c Aliens Act stipulates: “Our Minister shall only detain an alien on the basis of Article 59, 59a or 59b, insofar as no less coercive measures can be applied effectively” and “Detention of an alien is waived or terminated if it is no longer necessary with a view to the purpose of the detention”.
+If the Court is convinced that the detention is unreasonably burdensome because the decision-making authorities have not sufficiently taken into account the interests of the individual, detention can be lifted.[10]
+Article 59c Aliens Act stipulates: ‘Our Minister shall only detain an alien on the basis of Article 59, 59a or 59b, insofar as no less coercive measures can be applied effectively’ and ‘Detention of an alien is waived or terminated if it is no longer necessary with a view to the purpose of the detention’.

 Paragraph A5/1 of the Aliens Circular states that the interests of the person need to be weighed against the interests of the government in keeping them available for the return procedure.
-This is stressed in the specific context of detention of asylum seekers.[8]
+This is stressed in the specific context of the detention of asylum applicants.[11]
 The weighing of interests is not mentioned explicitly in policy with regard to border detention.

 Detainees have the right to be informed about the reason for their detention; this is laid down in the Aliens Decree.[12]
 Usually this information is provided to the individual concerned by the government official who issues the detention order, or by a lawyer.
 In all cases, the detention order has to be given in writing and state the reasons for detention.
 More practical rules on how the information should be provided, are laid down in policy guideline Aliens Circular.[13]